Home

 Undergraduate programs

-ARTICLE 8 – (1) An undergraduate program is prepared by the program coordinator/head of academic board concerned, recommended by the related academic board, and opened with the Senate’s decision and the approval of the Higher Education Council.
+(1) An undergraduate program is prepared by the program coordinator/head of academic board concerned, recommended by the relevant academic board, and opened with the Senate’s decision and the approval of the Council of Higher Education.

 (2) The curriculum of an undergraduate program consists of theoretical course hours, laboratory course hours, practical course hours, workshop(s), studio course hours, practical training course hours and other similar studies and of the distribution of such studies as courses between semesters.